top of page

 One-to-One Psychotherapy

-Experience trauma-informed, somatic, and psychosexual approaches tailored to your unique journey.
+Experience trauma-informed, integrative approaches tailored to your unique journey.

 Clinical Supervision